“The L.A. River is on the mend and safe to paddle,” declares L.A. River Kayak Safari, the outfit that offers guided kayak tours throughout the summer.

 The L.A.
 River has a checkered history, but the future looks promising.
 As the folks at Kayak Safari explains, “In the later 1930?s after a series of devastating floods, Federal Authorities began to create a concrete straightjacket for the river.
 With channelization, natural habitats suffered.
 By the 1960?s Freeway expansions, industrial pollution and street run-off further degraded the river.
 Yet, in the Elysian Valley stretch, a high water table and the dynamics of the river’s bends around the local hills left a soft-bottom (instead of concrete,) creating an environment for aquatic plants, fish, birds, and humans.”

 What’s more, large scale restoration projects envisioned by L.A. city officials could channel billions in funds (some from the federal government) over the next couple of decades into the river project.
 In it’s wake, we could be left with a truly unique river area that both reflects our aspirations as a modern city and yet stays true to our region’s pre-industrial heritage.
 On the cusp of real change, now is an exciting time get to know the L.A.
 River and be part of its transformation.
 To be able to flow down the river at your own leisurely place, picking the right kayak will make all of the difference in your experience of the river.
 You might decide that the inflatable kayaks are the best choice for you and the group that you’re with.
 Make sure you thoroughly research kayaks before you pick one first so you know that it’s definitely right for you.
+You can find reviews of the best inflatable kayaks at outdoorempire.com if you are interested in that type of kayak.

 In addition to the aforementioned kayaking, FOLAR hosts a wide variety of river-related activities.
 And their offerings really ramp up for the summer.
 Consult their River Blog and Community Calendar for upcoming events.